cbolz/summit-fy19/ansible-and-cloudforms-better-together/lab/index.md

 ## Build a Service Catalog to deploy Virtual Machines

+TODO: This should be replaced by a better example, since we do not want to use vCenter in any lab.

 In this second part of the lab we want to use an Ansible Playbook to deploy a Virtual Machine in VMware vCenter.
 The necessary Playbook should already be in your repository.

 1. Click on ***Catalog Items*** in the accordion on the left